 The Wingham Drum carder is designed and built by us in South Yorkshire, allowing us to create a piece of equipment that has all the features we consider to be the most important.
 We think that our carder is excellent value without compromising on either materials or build quality, we dont rush the making of them.

-Constructed from European Beech finished with Danish oil, the Wingham Drum Card is set at 72 points per inch (PPI), the same grade as our Hand Carders.
+Constructed from European Beech finished with Danish oil, the Wingham Drum Card cloth is set at 72 points per inch (PPI), the same grade as our Hand Carders.
 Coarser and finer grades are available, but the 72 PPI is a good balance for the vast majority of fibres that will be used.
 It takes very heavy use to wear out card cloth and its not something we see often, you'll be using this carder for many years to come.

 The main drum measures 20cm (8") in width and has a diameter of 18cm (7").
-This means that your final carded batt will be approximately 56cm (22")long.
+This means that a final carded batt (sheet) will be approximately 62cm (25")long.
+A rolag for spinning would be 20cm long.

 Unit dimensions: Length 47cm, Width 33cm, Width including handle 41cm, Height 20cm.

-The carder frame is individually hand-made from certified sustainable European beech finished in Danish oil.
+The carder frame is individually hand-made from certified sustainable European Beech, high grade furniture quality, finished in Danish oil.
 The side panels are fixed with machine screws and barrel nuts.
 More secure than screws and easier to take apart.
 Screws into end grain of woodwork are not as structurally secure as the barrel nut system.

 All rotating shafts are set in Oilite self lubricating sintered bronze bearings, ensuring not only that you get a smooth action on the carder but also that there is no wear leading to misalignment of the drums.
 These bearings are industrial standard designed to last a long time in high speed machinery so in the drum carder it will last a very long time.